 Rising 3776 meters above sea level, Mount Fuji is Japan’s tallest mountain and its most iconic landmark.
 On our recent trip to Japan, seeing this mountain a little closer topped our list and we researched the best places to see Mt Fuji from.
-Images of this nearly perfect, solitary volcano have appeared in paintings, wood block prints and other artworks for centuries.
+Images of this nearly perfect, solitary volcano have appeared in paintings, woodblock prints and other artworks for centuries.
 Some collections even attempt to capture the essence of seeing the mountain from various viewpoints, Hokusai’s in his famous “36 Views of Mount Fuji” captured it in Ukiyo-e woodblock printing.
-Although there are a more than 36 views of Mt.
+Although there are more than 36 views of Mt.
 Fuji – we settled for a handful of spots that were relatively easy to get to that were still the best places to see Mt Fuji.

-Under the Wave off Kanagawa, the best known print in the 36 Views of Mount Fuji series by Hokusai
+Under the Wave off Kanagawa, the best-known print in the 36 Views of Mount Fuji series by Hokusai

-From the Airplane
+Mount Fuji From the Airplane

-The best views of Mount Fuji can be enjoyed on domestic flights heading from Tokyo’s Haneda Airport to destinations in western Japan, when the planes often fly very close to – if not right above – the mountain.
+The best views of Mount Fuji can be enjoyed on domestic flights heading from Tokyo’s Haneda Airport to destinations in western Japan when the planes often fly very close to – if not right above – the mountain.
 Flights from western Japan in the direction of Haneda Airport usually pass further south, but can still provide nice views.
 We took a flight from Haneda to Osaka to enjoy this view.

 Of the numerous observation decks in Tokyo, the centrally located Bunkyo Civic Center provides some of the most striking views of Mount Fuji, as the mountain can be seen looming large behind the skyscrapers of the Shinjuku district.
 We also loved seeing it from the 41st floor Peak lounge at Park Hyatt, Tokyo.
-Do you see the perfectly shaped white capped mountain in the background?
+Do you see the perfectly shaped white-capped mountain in the background?

-From the Train
+Mount Fuji From the Train

 Mount Fuji can be seen from the Tokaido Shinkansen between Tokyo and Osaka.
 When coming from Tokyo, the mountain appears on the right side of the train and is best viewed around Shin-Fuji Station, about 40-45 minutes into the journey.
 Sit on the left if you are coming from Osaka.